 The maximum time frame is to be divided into increments, during which a minimum percentage of work is to be completed.
-The increment is not to be more than one half of an academic year, which aligns with payment periods.
+The increment is not to be more than one half of an academic year, which aligns with payment periods for non-term students.
+For term-based students the increment will be per term, which is the same as a payment period.